 A class action lawsuit involves a large group of plaintiffs instead of one or several co-plaintiffs.
 A class action lawsuit happens only in certain circumstances when a large number of people have been injured by a product defect.
 This often occurs when a mass product recall requires a product to be removed from stores and returned to the manufacturer to protect consumers from harm.

-Who Is Liable for the Defective Product?7>
+Who Is Liable for the Defective Product?

-Consumers have a right to assume that the products they use are safe and that they have been tested for risks before going on the market and anyone injured by a dangerous product, even sometimes indirectly, can recover damages.
+Consumers have a right to assume that the products they use are safe and that they have been tested for risks before going on the market, and anyone injured by a dangerous product, even sometimes indirectly, can recover damages.
 You can even recover damages if you were not the person who purchased the product if you meet the other requirements for a claim.

 Any person or company in the line distribution can be liable for a dangerous product.
 This will, of course, depend on the facts of your claim and on who knew about the danger.
-Generally, liability can fall on the product manufacturer, a product’s part manufacturer if only a part was at issue, the person or company responsible for assembling the product, the person or company who installed the product, the wholesalers, or the store that sold the product.
+Generally, liability can fall on the product manufacturer, a product’s part manufacturer if only a part were at issue, the person or company responsible for assembling the product, the person or company who installed the product, the wholesalers, or the store that sold the product.

-You can be compensated for many kinds of damages in a product liability claim, including:
+injured person in wheelchairYou can be compensated for many kinds of damages in a product liability claim, including:

 Even when a product is found to be defective, some courts use certain tests to find out if the defendant is still liable for the defect.
 The two tests are: